 In a Chapter 13 bankruptcy, the debtor’s objective is to obtain court approval of a Chapter 13 payment plan that pays creditors as little as possible while still keeping all of their property.
-On the other hand, creditors will be seeking as much money as possible from the debtor under the Chapter 13 payment plan.
+On the other hand, creditors will be seeking as much money as possible from the Chapter 13 payment plan.
 Therefore, it is important to hire an experienced bankruptcy attorney in Tampa who knows the law and can advocate on your behalf.
-Creditors will likely have a team of attorneys on their side and it can be difficult to battle them without competent legal counsel.
+Creditors will likely have attorneys on their side and it can be difficult to battle them without competent legal counsel.

 Three Requirements of a Chapter 13 Payment Plan

 Bankruptcy law will require the proposed Chapter 13 payment plan to satisfy many requirements before being approved.
 Below are three of the most common requirements imposed under Chapter 13 bankruptcy law.
 For information about the payment plan for a specific case you should contact a bankruptcy lawyer for assistance.

 - Identify the sources of funds or other property that will be used to pay the debts.
 This entails the debtor committing a specified portion of their income to make the payments prescribed in the plan.
 The payments to creditors can be stretched out for up to 5 years.
 See bankruptcy law 11 U.S.C.
 1322.

 - The allocation of payments must be feasible for both the debtor and creditor.
 In terms of the debtor, it must be feasible that the borrower will be able to make the proposed payments based on the debtor’s current income.
 From a creditor’s standpoint, the payments must be feasible to satisfy the debt owed.